its7ARC/martianRoverNavigationSystem/README.md

 //Simulation of Martian surface:
 The red planet has been simulated using a connected weighted graph (both vertices and edges have weights).
-Vertex weight -> Research potential of vertex
+Vertex weight -> Research potential of vertex;
 Edge weight -> Time to travel through edge.

 //Model Input: